glenncai/react-testing/README.md

 # React Testing

+### What to test?

+- Test component renders
+- Test component renders with props
+- Test component renders in different states
+- Test component reacts to events

+### What not to test?

+- Implementation details
+- Third party libraries (unless you are testing your own wrapper)
+- Code that is not important from a user point of view

 ### Filename Conventions

 - Files with `.test.js` or `.test.tsx` suffixes in `src` folder will be picked up by Jest automatically.